Program Leadership

-The program is overseen by the Program Director, Program Coordinator, and Physics Residency Program Education Committee.
-The committee consists of physicist, a physician, and dosimetrist representatives.
+The program is overseen by the Program Director, Associate Program Director, Program Coordinator, and Physics Residency Program Education Committee.
 The committee meets twice a year to discuss major changes to the program.

 Hometown: Anchorage, AK